kayladong229/nextjs-blog/README.md

-This is a starter blog coded using Next.js and deployed through Vercel.
+This is a starter blog coded using Next.js and Typescript and deployed through Vercel.